Riggstadt/XMAS_LIGHTS/DEC23.md

 The for screw terminals ST1 to ST4 are used to control colored leds placed in different corners of the train wagon.
 To connect the LEDs to the control board I used male to female Dupont cables.
 ST5 provides access to the positive rail of the circuit to increase the number and brightness of controllable LEDs.

+The circuit has a small problem with current sharing, output current is controlled by R7 and is therefore quite small.
+With more LEDs the current driving each led decreases and the brightness is also reduced.
 ## Some preliminary conclusions
 The design is a very capable low frequency flasher, but more attention should be paid to:
 - Using JST cable or ribbon connector to link the leds to the control board